Kedyn/language-msl/README.md

 ## Authors and acknowledgment

-This started as clone of [Kedyn/vscode-mirc](https://github.com/Kedyn/vscode-mirc), which is a fork of [lol2k/vscode-mirc](https://github.com/lol2k/vscode-mirc), and it was put together by [gen-angry](https://github.com/gen-angry).
+This started as clone of [Kedyn/vscode-mirc](https://github.com/Kedyn/vscode-mirc), which is a fork of [lol2k/vscode-mirc](https://github.com/lol2k/vscode-mirc), and it was put together to work for [Linguist](https://github.com/github/linguist/) by [gen-angry](https://github.com/gen-angry).

-The current grammar is a reflection of [mIRC-Scripters/mSL-VSCode-Extension](https://github.com/mIRC-Scripters/mSL-VSCode-Extension)'s grammar.

 ## Development and Contibution

 All contributions are welcome.
-As previously mentioned the current grammar taken from [mIRC-Scripters/mSL-VSCode-Extension](https://github.com/mIRC-Scripters/mSL-VSCode-Extension), so we would appreciate if you head over there to help add mSL support to both Liguist and VSCode.
-Thank you!

 ## License